We’re big fans of wood

 So far, we have helped to improve forest management in Europe and Asia and contributed to increasing FSC® certified forest areas by around 35 million hectares (about the size of Germany) in the countries where we work with WWF.

 Working together with WWF on responsible forest management

 We work with WWF and others to combat illegal logging and promote responsible timber trade.
 Beginning with five forest projects in seven countries in 2002, today, we collaborate in 14 countries on a variety of projects to support credible forest certification which benefit both people and the environment.
 The work includes mapping and protecting High Conservation Value Forests to secure biological and social forest values.

-“We have chosen to partner with WWF to help us on our journey towards being People and Planet Positive”, says Simon Henzell-Thomas, Sustainability Policy Manager & Head of Stakeholder Engagement, IKEA.
-“WWF has deep expertise in the fields of forestry and timber market, and since wood is an important raw material for IKEA, which makes them a natural partner to help support and challenge us towards our ambitious sustainability goals.”
+“We have chosen to partner with WWF to help us on our journey towards being People and Planet Positive”, says Mikhail Tarasov, Global forestry manager IKEA.
+“WWF has deep expertise in the fields of forestry and timber market, and since wood is an important raw material for IKEA, it makes WWF a natural partner to help support and challenge us towards our ambitious sustainability goals.”